As a result of the pandemic U.S. healthcare faces staggering revenue losses.

 1. Insurance Verification / Eligibility

 Manual insurance coverage verification is error-prone and costly.
 Healthcare centers that don’t collect deductibles upfront, or collect the wrong amount, suffer huge revenue losses.
 This is an especially critical situation as more patients have higher deductibles and maximums.

 Automating insurance verification and eligibility workflows ensures more time is spent getting claims right the first time.

 2. Initial Data Entry - Patient Demographics

-Accurate entry of patient demographic information is critical for claims processing.
-Create workflows that validate information and flag any record missing documentation.
+Accurate data entry of patient demographic information is critical for claims processing.
+Strive to create workflows that validate information and flag any record missing documentation in order to have accurate data and minimize manual entry.

-An intelligent software platform reads forms and recognizes checkboxes without requiring complex templates or human review.
-Streamline any paper, digital, or mixed content registration processes.
+Intelligent software platforms can help with this, as they read forms and recognizes checkboxes without requiring complex templates or human review.
+They streamline any paper, digital, or mixed content registration processes.

 3. Medical Records / Billing

-Extract patient data from EOBs and migrate it to billing applications or electronic files for posting.
-Easily achieve accurate integration of day-forward records with validation and patient look-ups.
+They extract patient data from EOBs and migrate it to billing applications or electronic files for posting.
+As a result, you can easily achieve accurate integration of day-forward records with validation and patient look-ups.

 - Automate EOB data capture